This page describes some of the Cloud Billing issues you might encounter and provides guidance on how to resolve these issues.

 In such cases, your bank notifies Google of the disputed charge.
 After being notified, Google does the following:

-- Alerts you via email that your dispute was received.
+- Sends you an email that your dispute was received.

 - Reviews the details of the dispute and the documentation or evidence you provided.